 Posted on July 6th, 2010 at 8:12pm.

-7 Responses to “The Mercury Men Invade America”
+7 thoughts on “The Mercury Men Invade America”

 Along with the trailer for “Red Storm,” this footage leads me to think projects like these are the most interesting things going on right now in filmmaking.
 I love seeing these personal projects from artists that are hungry to show what they can do.